w3c/wot/policies/invited-expert.md

 On completing the decision process, the Chairs will notify the potential invitee in a timely manner.

-If a preliminary invitation is extended, the invitee will be notified in writing and arrangements will be made to schedule the presentation to the group, preferebly at an upcoming WG/IG call.
+If a preliminary invitation is extended, the invitee will be notified in writing and arrangements will be made to schedule the presentation to the group, preferably at an upcoming WG/IG call.

 If for some reason there is a failure to make the required arrangements, the invitation may be withdrawn and the invitee will be notified in writing.
 Potential invitees may need to re-apply if substantial time passes and there is still interest in becoming an Invited Expert.